 Strut Your Stuff

-Let your little one express their own personal style in their back-to-school photo.
-If that means a mismatched outfit or a pair of sassy shades, all the better!
-We love this free-spirited shot by JoopaShoots Photography that totally captures this kiddo’s personality.
+Let your little one express their style in their back-to-school picture and if that means a mismatched outfit or a pair of sassy shades, all the better!
+We love this free-spirited shot by JoopaShoots Photography that captures this kiddo’s personality.

 First Day & Last Day